ohmss/workshop-betterreads/README.md

 > * [node 15 and npm 7 or later](https://www.whitesourcesoftware.com/free-developer-tools/blog/update-node-js/)
 > * [Python v3.8+ installed on your local system](https://www.python.org/downloads/)
 >
-> In this readme, we try to provide instructions for local development as well - but keep in mind that
-> the main focus is development on Gitpod, hence **We can't guarantee live support** about local development
-> in order to keep on track with the schedule.
+> In this `README`, we try to provide instructions for local development as well - but keep in mind that the main focus is development on Gitpod, hence **We can't guarantee any live support** about local development in order to keep on track with the schedule.
 However, we will do our best to give you the info you need to succeed.

-- *What other prerequisites are there?*
+- *What other prerequisites are required?*

 > * You will need a GitHub account
-> * You will also need an Astra account: don't worry, we'll work through that in the following
+> * You will also need an Astra account: don't worry about this if you don't already have one, we'll work through that in the following

 - *Do I need to pay for anything for this workshop?*
 > * **No.** All tools and services we provide here are FREE.